Jordanburch101/natural-event-tracker/README.md

 To-do list:

-- Add the ability to see Iceberg.
+- Add the ability to see Icebergs.
 - Add ability to see the path of Storms.

 ## Contact